-When substituting paid sick, vacation, or personal TOPS leave for unpaid FMLA leave, the Employer may require a certificate from the appropriate physician.
+When substituting paid TOPS leave for unpaid FMLA leave, the Employer may require a certificate from the appropriate physician.
 For unpaid leave, a medical certification of illness and its seriousness, both as to the employee and/or a family member, will be required.
 It must also state the expected duration of the leave.
 Forms for such certification are available from the CCNH Administrator.